-As of December 31, 2016, we had approximately \$45.0 million in cash, cash equivalents, investment securities, and interest receivable.
-The Company believes its cash, cash equivalents, investment securities, and interest receivable on hand as of December 31, 2016 combined with the additional capital raised in the first quarter of 2017 will be sufficient to fund the Company's planned operations for approximately the next 24 months.
+As of December 31, 2014, we had net cash, cash equivalents, investment securities and interest receivable of approximately \$78,861,000.
+We believe that our cash and cash equivalents and investments, inclusive of the amounts raised subsequent to the end of the year, will sustain our operations for more than 24 months from December 31, 2014.
 As a result, we will need additional capital to continue our operations beyond that time.
 Required additional sources of financing to continue our operations in the future might not be available on favorable terms, if at all.
 If we do not succeed in raising additional funds on acceptable terms, we might be unable to complete planned preclinical and clinical trials or obtain approval of any of our product candidates from the FDA or any foreign regulatory authorities.
 In addition, we could be forced to discontinue product development, reduce or forego sales and marketing efforts and forego attractive business opportunities.
 Any additional sources of financing will likely involve the issuance of our equity securities, which would have a dilutive effect to stockholders.